-Students will be assigned to write one two-page paper reflecting on their progress during the unit.
+Students will be assigned to write one two-page paper reflecting on their progress during the unit (118).
 See unit syllabus for the specific dates during the semester.
-Also, see page 117 for the format.
-Emphasis is placed upon reflection and analysis instead of on reporting events.

-Mid-Unit and Final Evaluations
+Mid-Unit Evaluations and Final Evaluations

-Mid-term and Final Evaluations are learning events in and of themselves.
-Evaluations will be single-spaced, typed essays limited to five pages.
-While Evaluations can be used to mark the time in a unit, evaluations primarily measure learning, accomplishments, and ongoing areas of needed growth that require the student to reflect on what they have learned so far in a unit.
+Mid-unit Evaluations (111) and Final Evaluations (113) are learning events in and of themselves.
+Evaluations will be single-spaced typed essays limited to five pages.
+While evaluations can be used to mark the time in a unit, evaluations primarily measure learning, accomplishments, and ongoing areas of needed growth that require the student to reflect on what they have learned so far in a unit.

-Evaluations are presented to the peer group and Certified Educator for feedback on the relevance of outcomes and growth of the presenter.
+Evaluations are presented to the peer group and ACPE Certified Educator for feedback on the relevance of outcomes and growth of the presenter.
 Evaluations provide an opportunity for a reassessment of learning goals that may include the addition or deletion of goals.
-A student cannot receive credit for a unit without presenting a written final evaluation in group.
-(For more information on writing Evaluations, see Guidelines for Mid-Unit Evaluation for CPE (Level I/Level II) on page 111, and Outline for Final Evaluation for CPE (Level I) on page 113.)
+A student cannot receive credit for a unit without presenting a written Final Evaluation in group.